HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Group Policy.md

 <br>

-### How to manually back up Group Policy Objects from a system using LGPO.exe
+### How to Manually Back up Group Policy Objects From a System Using LGPO.exe

 Use this command to back up the currently set local group policies to drive `C`